julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 ---

-## Get on the Fertility Magic Waiting List
+## Get the Fertility Magic Waiting 4-Month Program

 Beyond these pages lies a deeper body of old fertility magic.

-A complete folk grimoire is now being prepared.
-Waiting list members will receive early access and a special launch price.

-<script async data-uid="a41c34ec1d" src="https://wild-witch-herbs.kit.com/a41c34ec1d/index.js"></script>
+If you'd like a complete, step-by-step practice, get the **[Folk Fertility Magic: A 4-Month Guided System](https://wildwitchherbs.gumroad.com/l/fertility-magic)**.

+It combines herbal protocols, menstrual magic, moon-cycle work, fertility diagnostics, tea recipes, ancestral rituals, and traditional Slavic & Balkan folk practices into one cohesive system that you can follow from beginning to end.

 ---